Afghanistan–Iran relations: Second Islamic Emirate Era (2021–present)

-Since 2021, some sources claimed Iran has provided economic and military assistance to the NRF as a counterweight to the Islamic Emirate.
+Since 2021, some sources have claimed that Iran has provided economic and military assistance to the NRF as a counterweight to the Islamic Emirate.
 Anti-Taliban commanders of the NRF like Ahmed Massoud and Amrullah Saleh are hosted in Iran.
 On 1 December 2021, violent clashes erupted between Afghanistan and Iran leading to casualties on both sides.
 On 3 January 2022, the Iranian government re-iterated its opposition to recognise the Taliban government until it embraced ethnic and demographic diversity.
 Regular series of border clashes between Iranian Border Guards and Afghan armed forces erupted during numerous intervals in the year 2022.
 However, Iran has maintained a degree of cooperation with Afghanistan since the Taliban came back to power, and the Taliban were even invited to several celebrations related to the anniversary of Iranian Islamic Revolution.

 On 12 April 2022, Iran summoned the Afghan envoy to Tehran on Tuesday, according to Iranian state TV, a day after demonstrators flung rocks at Iranian diplomatic offices in Kabul and Herat over what they dubbed the Islamic Republic's "mistreatment of Afghan refugees."
 Afterwards Iran has confirmed allowing Taliban diplomats at Afghanistan's Embassy in Tehran, insisting, however, that the decision is not meant to pave the way for official recognition of the Taliban as a de jure government.

 In June 2022, a magnitude 5.9 earthquake killed over 1,150 people and caused widespread destruction in southeastern Afghanistan.
 Iran immediately dispatched two cargo planes carrying first aid supplies to its neighbor after the disaster.

-The Taliban's nominee for Chargé d'Affairs was accredited by Iran on February 26, 2023, and the embassy in Tehran was handed over.
+Iran's Islamic Revolutionary Guard Corps, which is said to have maintained close ties to the Taliban, has dominated relations between the two Islamic theocratic governments.
+IRGC member Hassan Kazemi Qomi has been appointed as Iran's ambassador to Afghanistan.
+The Taliban's nominee for Chargé d'Affairs was accredited by Iran on 26 February 2023, and the Afghan embassy in Tehran was handed over.

+In May 2023, a border clash broke out again between the two sides.
+Senior officials from the two countries called for de-escalation after an apparently deadly clash over a river water-sharing dispute, though the local Taliban commander, Abdul Hamid Khorasani, threatened to "conquer" Iran if this continues.